 What do the chickens do with all that food waste they consume?
-They make incredible fertilizer for your garden.
-People all across America purchase chicken manure for their gardens either from chicken farms or from farm and garden stores.
-Now, in most cases you can’t just add fresh chicken manure to a garden because it’s too “hot”—meaning that it contains too much nitrogen, which will "burn" your plants.
+They make nutrient-dense fertilizer for your garden.
+People all across America purchase chicken manure for their gardens, either from chicken farms or from farm and garden stores.
+In most cases, you can’t just add fresh chicken manure to a garden because it’s too “hot”—meaning that it contains too much nitrogen, which will "burn" your plants.
 However, adding the fresh chicken manure to your backyard compost bin or pile is a great way to boost its nutrient content.
 Personally, I have added fresh chicken manure to our garden several times by merely spread a light coating down the walking paths between the rows.
 With time and rainfall, the nutrients drain into the plant rows.
 I have had great success with this method, but it's important to avoid adding too much.

 Chickens love to scratch around in the backyard.
 What are they looking for?
 Food!
 And what food do they find other than weeds, grass, leaves, and plants?
 Yep, you guessed it—bugs!
-They will eat all kinds of bugs including, but not limited to, ticks, grubs, roaches, spiders, grass hoppers, crickets, ants, mosquitos, and many others.
+They will eat all kinds of bugs including ticks, grubs, roaches, spiders, grass hoppers, crickets, ants, mosquitos, and many others.
 While insects can be a disease vector for chickens—meaning they can contribute to some illness and disease for your flock—it’s virtually impossible to prevent this natural instinct.
 Some claim their backyard flock does such a good job at keeping the insect population down, that they've canceled their exterminator contracts.

-Yes, your backyard chickens can be very entertaining.
-If you spend any amount of time in chicken forums, you will often see people use the term Chicken TV, because people will sit on their back porch or back deck for hours being entertained by just watching their flock.
-Many claim that watching their chicken is very therapeutic for them.
+Believe it or not, your backyard chickens can be very entertaining.
+If you spend time in chicken forums, you will often see people use the term "Chicken TV" to describe the habit of sitting on the back porch or deck for hours being entertained by simply watching their flock.
+Many claim that watching their chickens is therapeutic.